wandb/edu/edu_resources/README.md

 ## Using Weights & Biases with Your Favorite Library

 Whether you use more traditional machine learning frameworks (such as [scikit-learn](https://docs.wandb.ai/guides/integrations/scikit) or [XGBoost](https://docs.wandb.ai/guides/integrations/xgboost)) or deep learning frameworks (like [TensorFlow](https://docs.wandb.ai/guides/integrations/tensorflow), [PyTorch](https://docs.wandb.ai/guides/integrations/pytorch), Jax, [Keras](https://docs.wandb.ai/guides/integrations/keras), HuggingFace, etc.) Weights & Biases has you covered!
-Weights & Biases also integrates with SageMaker, [Kubeflow Pipelines](https://docs.wandb.ai/guides/integrations/other/kubeflow-pipelines-kfp), [Docker](https://docs.wandb.ai/guides/integrations/other/docker), [Ray Tune](https://docs.wandb.ai/guides/integrations/other/ray-tune), [Databricks](https://docs.wandb.ai/guides/integrations/other/databricks), and even [OpenAI's Gym](https://docs.wandb.ai/guides/integrations/other/openai-gym) for reinforcement learning.
+Weights & Biases also integrates with [SageMaker](https://docs.wandb.ai/guides/integrations/other/sagemaker), [Kubeflow Pipelines](https://docs.wandb.ai/guides/integrations/other/kubeflow-pipelines-kfp), [Docker](https://docs.wandb.ai/guides/integrations/other/docker), [Ray Tune](https://docs.wandb.ai/guides/integrations/other/ray-tune), [Databricks](https://docs.wandb.ai/guides/integrations/other/databricks), and even [OpenAI's Gym](https://docs.wandb.ai/guides/integrations/other/openai-gym) for reinforcement learning.

 - [Using your favorite ML or DL library with W&B: Integrations](https://docs.wandb.ai/guides/integrations)
+- Creating your own Integration: if one of the dozens of W&B-authored integrations isn't quite what you're looking for we encourage you to create your own Integration using this guide: https://docs.wandb.ai/guides/integrations/add-wandb-to-any-library